markdoc/docs/pages/docs/nextjs.md

 };
 ```

-If you want to use kabob case for your tag names, you can export an object like:
+If you want to use kebab case for your tag names, you can export an object like:

 ```js
 // markdoc/tags.js